Harrytimbog/burger/README.md

 # burger
-A simple static website for burger sales and information for a small restaurant
+A simple static website for burger sales and information for a small eatery